Anuj-Kanada/Usefull-Linux-command/README.md

 - pwd - Print working directory command in Linux
 - cd - Linux command to navigate through directories
 - mkdir - Command used to create directories in Linux
+- mv - Move or rename files in Linux